suabochica/understanding-typescript/notes/01-getting-started.md

 What is TypeScript?
 -------------------
 1. TypeScript is a JavaScript/ES6 wrapper whose most important feature is the introduction of strongly types
 2. TypeScript can't be run in the browser.
-So, TS requires a JS compiler.
+So, TS requires a JS compiler
 3. It is enable a [playground](www.typescriptlang.org/play/index.html) for get the equivalences between TS and JavaScript

 Why TypeScript and How use it?
 ------------------------------